spallanzanimatteo/Fingerprint/README.md

 ### Compatibility remarks

-We developed this project on a Windows system.
+We developed this project on an HP 2017 OMEN PC equipped with a four-core Intel Core i7-7700HQ CPU running a 64-bit OS (Windows 10 Home).
+We pulled, installed, and tested this repository also on an Apple 2020 MacBook Air PC equipped with a four-core Intel Core i5-1030NG7 CPU running a 64-bit OS (macOS 11.1 Big Sur).

-I suppose that the installation procedure described in this section could work on UNIX systems as well, but since I have not yet found the time to test it thoroughly, I can not guarantee it.
+I suppose that the installation procedure described in this section could work on other UNIX systems as well, but since I have not yet found the time to test it thoroughly, I can not guarantee it.
 Therefore, the least that I can do is helping you in case you encounter issues when trying to install the repository on UNIX systems: feel free to write me an email.